aws-samples/amazon-sagemaker-secure-mlops/README.md

 The seed repository contains fully functional source code used by the CI/CD pipeline for model building, training, and validating or for multi-project model deployment.
 Please see `README.md` for each of the available projects.

+To work with the seed repository source code you must clone the repository into your SageMaker Studio environment.
 If you would like to develop the seed code and update the MLOps project templates with new version of the code, please refer to the [Appendix G](#appendix-g)

 ## Clean up after MLOps project templates